-Nebraska to decide future of Keystone XL pipeline expansion
+Nebraska approves path for controversial Keystone XL pipeline

 The proposed Keystone XL Pipeline, which would stretch from Hardisty, Alberta, southeast to Steele City, Nebraska, would augment other pipelines and complete the entire system.

-The Nebraska Public Service Commission was scheduled to vote on the pipeline during a meeting starting 10 a.m.
-(11 a.m.
-ET) Monday.

-The commission received a route approval application from TransCanada for the pipeline in February and has been evaluating the project in a process that included public hearings and comments .
+The commission received a route approval application from TransCanada for the pipeline in February and has been evaluating the project in a process that included public hearings and comments.

-"The pipeline carrier has the burden to establish that the proposed route of the major oil pipeline would serve the public interest," the commission said.

 Trump administration vs. environmentalists